individual-brain-charting/public_analysis_code/README.md

 ## Core scripts

-The core scripts are in the `processing` folder
+The core scripts are in the `scripts` folder

 - `pipeline.py` lunches the full analysis on fMRI data (pre-processing + GLM)
 - `glm_only.py` launches GLM analyses on the data